jtjcdc/TasteBuds/README.md

  * Recommendedations
    * User will get recommendations based on their taste matches recommendations and tags

-* Taste Assessments Screen
-   * This screen will feature a test assessment about 30 or more questions that will determine what kind of foods the user      likes.
-The user would then be given tag base on how the answer the questions.
-The user will be given a maxmimum of 5 tags.

 * Camera Screen
    * This will call the camera API which the user would be able to take a profile picture
    * The Camera screen would also be able to have access the gallery part of the users phone to upload a profile picture.